JENebel/const_for/README.md

 });
 ```

-If the beginning of the range plus the step overflows the integer, behaviour is undefined.
+If the beginning of the range plus the step overflows the integer behaviour is undefined.

 #### Real world example